-Palestinian Authority President Mahmoud Abbas on Sunday said that he would postpone a UN vote on unilateral recognition of a Palestinian state scheduled for September if he saw that the diplomatic process with Israel was progressing, Army Radio reported.
-Abbas made the comments during a meeting with members of J Street.
+Palestinian Authority President Mahmoud Abbas on Sunday said he would postpone a United Nations vote on unilateral recognition of a Palestinian state scheduled for September if he saw diplomatic progress with Israel was being made.

-The delegation consists of 25 board members and donors, led by J Street President Jeremy Ben-Ami.
+The delegation consists of 25 board members and donors.